Disadvantaged

 24 lbs.
 27” x 22” x 3”

-This sculpture takes its form from the earliest environment of human development, where life is sustained not by structure alone, but by continuous management, circulation, and protection.
-The reclaimed wood serves as the enclosing body—its cavities and contours shaped by time—suggesting an organic vessel rather than a fixed boundary.
+Disadvantaged takes its form from the earliest environment of development, where life is sustained not by structure alone, but by continuous management, circulation, and protection.
+The reclaimed olive wood suggests an organic vessel - maternal in form.
+Blue epoxy fills the interior as a metaphor for amniotic fluid: a medium that cushions, nourishes, and sustains developing life while allowing movement and growth.